 Favreau’s Iron Man stakes its claims in a grounded reality governed by technological advancement.
 This makes the titular character a more authentic proposition.
 But Favreau also underpins the fantasy with a very contemporary theme – how technology interacts with our lives, and the endless moral dilemma of military weaponry.

 Iron Man’s penchant for authentic if far-reaching science is also seen in Jeff Bridges’ cyborg monstrosity which becomes Stark’s chief villain.
 It’s a predictable plot line – Bridges hardly hides his hatred for the man who has everything: it’s all in those cold, calculating eyes – but he makes a sadistic and believable baddie in the mould of Lex Luther.
-The film becomes less interesting when the two metal Goliath’s go hammer and tongue but at least Favreau gives something to the MTV generation that will, at the very least, divert their attention.
+When the two metal Goliath’s go hammer and tongue there’s a real sense of crushing steel that culminates in the film’s high octane finale.
 And the iron-crushing battles of the film’s final reels maintain the story’s organic good versus evil motif.
 And it’s this distinction – greed and commercial extremism versus Stark’s new found values – that puts the film a cut above the rest.

 Much of Iron Man’s appeal is down to Robert Downey Jr., an actor who has always had the qualities to be the best of his generation.
 His problem has been his excessive personal life, but recently, he appears to have got himself back on track.
 Downey Jr., shows the likes of Tobey Maguire how it should be done with the controlled, confident arrogance of a man who has everything.
 His transition to prisoner from rich and cultured media God is authentic and restrained.
 His later obsession with the iron suit is one that comes from a man fighting his own genius, while the flirtatious sexual innuendos between him and Gwyneth Paltrow’s sultry assistant are funny and sexy without degenerating into predictable romance.

-What Favreau lacks in visual style he more than makes up for in wit, characterization and pacing.
+What Favreau lacks in visual style he more than makes up for in wit, characterisation and pacing.
 The film never gets bogged down, as Favreau doesn’t waste the talents of a quality cast.
-Downey Jr. makes a perfect John Stark, and Gwyneth Paltrow a perfect muse.
+Downey Jr. makes a perfect Tony Stark, and Gwyneth Paltrow a perfect muse.
 Their interplay provides some of the movie’s finer moments.

 At least with Iron Man, unlike so many others, you can safely look forward to the sequel.